tensorland/modelbox/README.md

 - Add RBAC based access control for models and checkpoints for compliance.
 - Create a worker infrastructure which automatically transforms models, benchmarks for performance on inference hardware, etc, and update the model metadata.
 - Make the worker architecture pluggable such that users can write custom workers any langugage while the model, metrics and other metadata are available to the runtime, abstracting the storage and other infrastructure primitives.
+- Build Model Explainability features, such as exctracting information about shape of input and output tensors, types of layers used by the model, parameter counts, etc.
+- Build infrastructure to run known recipes for model optimazation for inference such as Layer Fusion, replacing transformer layers with more optimized implemenations such as Faster Transformer, quantization, model compression, etc.
+- Beyond being able to stream a model binary using the streaming api, build exporters which are more native to model deployment.

 ## Concepts and Understanding the ModelBox API
 ![Model Box Concepts!](docs/images/API_Concepts.png "Model Box API Concepts")